claudiacstephan/miniWeather/README.md

 ## Viewing the Output

 The file I/O is done in the netCDF format: (https://www.unidata.ucar.edu/software/netcdf).
-To me, the easiest way to view the data is to use a tool called “ncview” (http://meteora.ucsd.edu/~pierce/ncview_home_page.html).
-To use it, you can simply type `ncview output.nc`, making sure you have X-forwarding enabled in your ssh session.
-Further, you can call `ncview -frames output.nc`, and it will dump out all of your frames in the native resolution you're viewing the data in, and you can render a movie with tools like `ffmpeg`.
+An way to view the data is using “ncview” (http://meteora.ucsd.edu/~pierce/ncview_home_page.html).
+Simply type `ncview output.nc`, making sure you have X-forwarding enabled in your ssh session.

 # Parallelization

-The code is decomposed in two spatial dimensions, x and z, with `nx_glob` and `nz_glob` cells in the global domain and nx and nz cells in the local domain, using straightforward domain decomposition for MPI-level parallelization.
-The global domain is of size xlen and zlen meters, and hs “halo” cells are appended to both sides of each dimension.
+The code is decomposed in two spatial dimensions, x and z, with `nx_glob` and `nz_glob` cells in the global domain and `nx` and `nz` cells in the local domain, using straightforward domain decomposition for MPI-level parallelization.
+The global domain is of size `xlen` and `zlen` meters, and has `hs` “halo” cells appended to both sides of each dimension.

 This code was designed to parallelize with MPI first and then OpenMP, OpenACC or other approaches next, but you can always parallelize with OpenMP or OpenACC without MPI if you want.